maiska/qubes-translated/_doc_translated/de/_doc/user/common-tasks/copy-from-dom0.md

 ---
+lang: de
 layout: doc
-title: Copying from (and to) dom0
 permalink: /de/doc/copy-from-dom0/
-lang: de
-ref: 90
 redirect_from:
-- /doc/copy-to-dom0/
-- /en/doc/copy-to-dom0/
+- /de/doc/copy-to-dom0/
-- /doc/CopyToDomZero/
+- /de/doc/CopyToDomZero/
-- /wiki/CopyToDomZero/
+- /de/wiki/CopyToDomZero/
+ref: 92
+title: Copying from (and to) dom0
+translated: 'yes'
 ---

 Copying from (and to) dom0